 I’ve said it before and I’ll say it again, headlamps beat book lamps for reading hands down.
 Because they’re hands-free AND have much better light!
 (All over the page light, not just in one spot.)
 Plus, how cool are you when you sit in bed with a headlamp?!
 These really motivate young readers.

 Bird and Squirrel on Ice by James Burks

 In this hysterical graphic novel book, Bird’s over-confident, laissez-faire character pairs perfectly with Squirrel’s logical, fearful one.
 The duo crash land in the Penguin world where Bird is thought to be the “Chosen One” meant to save the penguins from the Great Whale.
 Don’t miss the other books in this series!

 My kids and I think these logic puzzles are so much fun!
 Probably because you get the pieces to manipulate and can choose your level from easy to challenging.
 The game lets you get the hang of the strategy with the easy levels and then you progress to more difficult puzzles.
 A bonus is this is a great on-the-go activity since it comes in a nifty carrying case.

 Mad Libs Junior

-Perfect for the youngest readers and writers, these are hilarious fill in the blank stories that remind kids about parts of speech and storytelling.
+A perfect gift for 7 year old boys, these are hilarious fill in the blank stories that remind kids about parts of speech and storytelling.